Smile first

 In quiet moments Lili loves reading and is reading

-the Harry Potter books now.
-She’s read Anne of Green
+Potter books now.
+She’s read

 Gables, and The Hunger Games.
-Plus she likes poetry.
+Plus she likes

-She is an artist too.
 She brought me a large canvas

 painted in acrylics in a deep rose colour, then cut in

-an abstract pattern so the edges curled.
-The painting
+pattern so the edges curled.
+The

 was both a painting and sculptural -- and shows real